momiji/kpx/README.md

        kpx [-dtv] [-u <user@domain>] [-l <[ip:]port>] [--timeout <timeout>] [--acl <ips>] <proxy:port>
        kpx -e [-k <key>]

+Use the first form to start the proxy with a configuration file, and the second form to start the proxy with a single proxy.
+In second form, the upstream proxy is of type 'kerberos' if a user is provided, and 'anonymous' otherwise, unless port number is 0 and in that case it is 'direct'.
+The third form is used to encrypt a password, using the encryption key provided by '-k' option.

 Example:
        kpx -u user_login@eur -l 8888 proxy:8080